Link here

 Definitions of the register names in the above table can be found in the C Glossary; they are descriptive synonyms for the standard Motorola register names.
 Both the standard register names and the synonyms are declared in the C:\MosaicPlus\c\libraries\include\mosaic\HCS12REGS.h file.
 The synonyms are defined as follows:

-After a hardware reset, the available digital I/O pins on PORTM, PORTP, PORTT, and PORTJ come up as inputs with no pull-up or pull-down resistor.
-By writing a 1 to the corresponding bit in the Pull Enable Register as shown in the above table, a pull-up or pull-down is connected to the pin.
-If the Polarity Select Register bit contents equal 0 (the default after a reset), a pull-up is connected; otherwise, a pull-down is connected.
+After a hardware reset, PORTS and PORTH are configured for SPI and UART (RS-232) communication by the QED-Forth operating system, and the available digital I/O pins on PORTM, PORTP, PORTT, and PORTJ come up as inputs with no pull-up or pull-down resistor.
+By writing a 1 to the corresponding bit in the Pull Enable Register as shown in the above table, a pull-up or pull-down is connected to the pin when it is used as a digital input.
+If the Pull Polarity Select bit contents equal 0 (the default after a reset), a pull-up is connected; otherwise, a pull-down is connected.

 PORTP and PORTJ transitions can trigger an interrupt on the PORTP_ID and PORTJ_ID interrupt vectors, respectively.
 (PORTH transitions can also trigger interrupts on the PORTH_ID vector; this port is reserved to implement SPI1 and SPI2 for inter-processor communications).
 To enable interrupt generation by a specified pin or set of pins, set the corresponding bits in the interrupt enable register (PIEP for PORTP, PIEJ for PORTJ).
 An interrupt is triggered on an active edge, which is defined as a falling edge (the default) if the corresponding bit in the Polarity Select Register in the above table is 0, or a rising edge if the Polarity Select Register bit is 1.
 When an interrupt occurs, the flag bit of the pin that caused the interrupt is set in the interrupt flag register (PIEF for PORTP, PIEJ for PORTJ).